Context-Bounded Model Checking for POWER: Experimental Results

 \section{Experimental Results}

-In order to evaluate the efficiency of our approach, we have implemented a context-bounded model checker for programs under POWER, called {\sf power2sc}\footnote{https://www.it.uu.se/katalog/tuang296/mguess}.
-We use {\sf cbmc} version 5.1 \cite{DBLP:conf/tacas/ClarkeKL04} as the backend tool.
-However, observe that our code-to-code translation can be implemented on the top of any backend tool that provides safety verification of concurrent programs running under the SC semantics.
+In order to evaluate the efficiency of our approach, we have implemented a context-bounded model checker for concurrent programs running under the POWER semantics, called {\sf Power2SC}.
+We use {\sf CBMC} version 5.1 \cite{DBLP:conf/tacas/ClarkeKL04} as the backend verification tool because {\sf CBMC} (i) supports our guessing-updating-verifying schema by a non-deterministic choice of data and (ii) checks state reachability problem of concurrent programs running under the SC semantics.